-3.5 Chief Executive
+3.4 Chief Executive

-- 3.5.1 The Chief Executive will be appointed by the Chair of the ICB in accordance with any guidance issued by NHS England. - 3.5.2 The appointment will be subject to approval of NHS England in accordance with any procedure published by NHS England - 3.5.3 The Chief Executive must fulfil the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act - b) Other criteria will be set out in the job role and Governance Handbook as necessary. - 3.5.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 3.2 apply - b) Subject to clause 3.5.3(a), they hold any other employment or executive role other than Chief Executive of another Integrated Care Board.

-c) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook.
+- 3.4.1 The Chief Executive will be appointed by the Chair of the ICB in accordance with any guidance issued by NHS England. - 3.4.2 The appointment will be subject to approval of NHS England in accordance with any procedure published by NHS England - 3.4.3 The Chief Executive must fulfil the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act - b) Other criteria will be set out in the job role and Governance Handbook as necessary. - 3.4.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 3.2 apply - b) Subject to clause 3.4.3(a), they hold any other employment or executive role - c) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook.

-3.6 Partner Member - NHS Trusts and Foundation Trusts
+3.5 Partner Member - NHS Trusts and Foundation Trusts

-- 3.6.1 This Partner Member is jointly nominated by the NHS trusts and/or foundation trusts that provide services for the purposes of the health service within the ICB's area and meet the Forward Plan Condition or (if the forward plan condition is not met) the level of services provided condition: Those Trusts are: - a) Somerset NHS Foundation Trust - b) South West Ambulance Service NHS Foundation Trust - 3.6.2 This member (must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Be an Executive Director of one of the NHS Trusts or foundation trusts within the ICB's area - b) bringing the perspective of the trust and the knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness - 3.6.3 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 3.2 apply - b) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.6.4 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair - 3.6.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 3.6.1.a will be invited to make one nomination - Eligible organisations may nominate individuals from their own organisation or another organisation - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within 5 working days being deemed to constitute agreement.
-If they do agree, the list will be put forward to step b) below.
-If they do not the nomination process will be re-run until majority acceptance is reached on the nominations put forward
+- 3.5.1 This Partner Member is jointly nominated by the NHS trusts and/or FTs which provide services for the purposes of the health service within the ICB's area and meet the forward plan condition of (if the forward plan condition is not met) the level of services provided condition: Those Trusts are: - a) Somerset NHS Foundation Trust - b) South West Ambulance Service NHS Foundation Trust - 3.5.2 This member (must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria - a) Be an Executive Director of one of the NHS Trusts or FTs within the ICB's area - b) bringing the perspective of the trust and the knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness - 3.5.3 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 3.2 apply - b) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.5.4 This member will be appointed by the ICB Chief Executive subject to the approval of the Chair